Flows

 Note

-If you are planning to use a Flow to update a record, ensure the field is not a key field for Sage People delivered functionality, and is not updated by delivered functionality.
-Fields added for your own implementation and text fields are usually safe to update.
+If you're planning to use a Flow to update a record, ensure the field isn’t a key field for Sage People delivered functionality.
+Fields you add for your own implementation and text fields are safe to update.

-If your planned Flows are not covered by these guidelines, contact your Customer Success Manager to make sure Sage People can continue to provide you with effective support for your org.
+If these guidelines don't cover the Flows you’ve planned, contact your Customer Success team.
+Make sure Sage People can continue to provide you with support for your org.

 Learn more